protocol7/tallrik/README.md

 Spotify app
 -----------

-You need to a Spotify app developer to load the app locally.
-If you are, softlink the tallrik-app directory to your ~/Spotify or ~/My documents/Spotify and open the app in Spotify using the URI `spotify:app:tallrik`.
+You need to be a Spotify app developer to load the app locally.
+If you are, softlink the tallrik-app directory to your ~/Spotify or ~/My documents/Spotify and open the app in Spotify using the URI `spotify:app:wowlineupradio`.

 For full functionality it needs the score service running on localhost.
 See below for details.